- SAC Major

 - Student Productions

 - Guest Artists and Scholars @ SAC

 The Department of Screen Arts & Cultures allows only declared Screen Arts & Cultures majors the opportunity to earn credit for internships which supplement their academic experience.

 In order to be approved for credit, internships must have a demonstrable relationship to the student’s course of study in the Department of Screen Arts & Cultures.
 Experiential work must be performed under the guidance of an internship supervisor and be approved by a sponsoring core faculty member in the Department of Screen Arts & Cultures.
 It is the student’s responsibility to demonstrate the suitability and relationship of the proposed internship to their course of study.
 Students should NOT assume that internship credit is automatically granted for experiential work and internship credit is not retroactive.

 Internship credit can not be used to satisfy elective credit in the concentration plan.

 Individual Screen Arts & Cultures faculty who have mentored non-majors may consider sponsoring these students on a case-by-case basis.
 The Department of Screen Arts & Cultures is unable to sponsor non-students for internships.
 Internships must be completed before graduation.

-Sam Rosenberg (SAC '19) spent this past summer, from mid-May to mid-July, interning at The Wrap in Santa Monica, California, where he worked with their social media and editorial teams.
+Sam Rosenberg (SAC '19) spent the summer of 2016, from mid-May to mid-July, interning at The Wrap in Santa Monica, California, where he worked with their social media and editorial teams.
 Over the course of the internship at The Wrap, Sam experienced the fast-paced environment of entertainment journalism, particularly with managing, publishing, and diversifying content on the company's online platforms.